II (Maylene and the Sons of Disaster album)

 II is the second studio album by Maylene and the Sons of Disaster.
 It was released on March 20, 2007, on Ferret Records.

 The album sold about 6,000 copies in the United States in its first week, earning them their first placement in the Billboard 200 at #156.

 A music video was produced for "Dry the River" and found substantial airplay on MTV2's Headbangers Ball.
 It has the band performing in the shallow end of a creek and the surrounding forest at night.
 They are eventually subdued by apparent hunters and dragged through the woods, as depicted on the album cover.
-Contrary to popular belief, Underoath ex-drummer Aaron Gillespie does not appear in the video.
+Contrary to popular belief, Underoath drummer Aaron Gillespie does not appear in the video.
 The song "Darkest of Kin" also had a music video.